Last updated on April 21, 2025

 Ninjutsu is a keyword ability in Magic that was first introduced in Betrayers of Kamigawa.
 The mechanic is exclusive to ninja creatures and it essentially allows you to swap an attacking creature with a ninja from your hand.

 The whole point of ninjutsu is that it threatens extreme damage or combat effects without revealing info to your opponents.
-It also greatly increases the threat level of unblockable or other small creatures because your opponent is now much more hellbent on blocking these attacks to deny you value.
+It also greatly increases the threat level of unblockable or other small creatures because your opponent must give much more weight to block these attacks to deny you value.

 The History of Ninjutsu in MTG